 Steven Flyer is a Partner of AUA Private Equity Partners, LLC, a lower middle-market private equity firm with a sector focus on consumer products and services.
 Mr. Flyer serves as a member of AUA Equity’s Investment Committee.
 Mr. Flyer is currently Chairman of the Board of Raymundos Food Group, LLC and currently serves on the board of directors of Gourmet Culinary Holdings, LLC, Indulge Desserts Holdings, LLC, Tijuana Flats Restaurants, LLC, Associated Foods Holdings, LLC and Two-Twenty Records Management, LLC.
 Mr. Flyer is also a mentor for AccelFoods, a food and beverage accelerator offering resources and guidance to emerging consumer companies.

-Prior to this role, Julia spent eight years with PepsiCo Latin America Beverages where she led New Product Development for Water+, New Sparkling and Energy categories with teams in Brazil and Mexico, while also leading Innovation Portfolio Management across all beverage categories for the LATAM region.
+Prior to that she spent 8 years with PepsiCo Latin America Beverages where she led New Product Development for Water+, New Sparkling and Energy categories with teams in Brazil and Mexico, while also leading Innovation Portfolio Management across all beverage categories for the LATAM region.
 Additional experience gained in earlier roles at PepsiCo R&D were in Product Development across multiple product categories: Colas, Dairy, Enhanced Water and Juice.

-Julia holds both a B.S. and M.S. degrees in Food Science from Cornell University and is originally from Rio de Janeiro, Brazil.
+Julia holds both a B.S. and M.S. degrees in Food Science from Cornell University where she currently serves as an Advisory Council member.
+She is originally from Rio de Janeiro, Brazil.

 President, The Gellert Global Group